hdbreaker/Escalating-TPLinkFirmware-Vulnerabilities/README.md

 And obviously the target address into the the Mipsel Reverse Shell source code.
 With these little modifications the exploit worked without problem as can be seen below:

-**TODO: CREATE AND ADD EXPLOIT and add Images/Videos of exploitation and reaching internal network** **I Already have the Crash PoC...
-I crashed the Hungary device FUCK**
+**TODO: CREATE AND ADD EXPLOIT and add Images/Videos of exploitation and reaching internal network**

 ## More information about the impact of this kind of issues: https://packetstormsecurity.com/files/142321/HackBack-A-DIY-Guide.html